MooersLab/biological-crystallography-voice-in/README.md

 You may have to reload this page to get the equations rendered by **Mathjax**.
-Likewise, when opening the biocryst.csv file in GitHub, you may have to reload the view to get the rendering by Mathjax.
+Likewise, when opening the biocryst.csv file in GitHub, you may have to reload the view to get the rendering by **Mathjax**.